625th Strategic Operations Squadron

 The 625th Strategic Operations Squadron is a United States Air Force nuclear missile control & support squadron.
-It has been located at Offutt Air Force Base, Nebraska since activating in 1996 and is assigned to the 95th Wing of Air Force Global Strike Command.
+It has been located at Offutt Air Force Base, Nebraska since activation in 1996 and is assigned to the 95th Wing of Air Force Global Strike Command.

 Mission and operations

 Airborne Launch Control System operations flight

 The Airborne Launch Control System operations flight provides combat forces for the United States Strategic Command Operation Looking Glass Airborne Command Post on board the Navy's Boeing E-6B Mercury aircraft.
 Flying as members of the battle staff, squadron personnel, using on-board equipment, provide a survivable means to launch the Nation's LGM-30 Minuteman intercontinental ballistic missile force.